Main Content Start

 medical evacuation and repatriation.

-If you are a student participating in an NWACC program, you will not need to shop for an insurance plan.
+If you are a student participating in an NWACC program, you will not need to shop for a health insurance plan.
+The insurance plan is included in the cost of the study abroad trip.
 The Study Abroad Office has already vetted an accident and sickness plan that covers you while you are abroad.
 The current insurance plan is administered by International Student Insurance.

 Immunizations and Medication